bswck/configzen/README.md

 # configzen

-_configzen_ – managing configuration files easily.
+_configzen_ – asily create and maintain complex, statically-typed configurations with validation in Python.

 ## What is this?